MUN-COMP3100/project-saju15team/README.md

 4. State of the Implementation - completed

-###### Feature #4: Personal-Info
+###### Client-side Feature #4: Personal-Info
 1. Description - This feature allows students to view their personal information such as name, email address, phone number, and address.
-2. Implementation Strategy - User information is stored in a database and retrieved to display on the personal-info page.
-Users can update their information using a form, and the updated information is stored in the database.(yet to implement)
+2. Implementation Strategy - User information is requested from server and presented in the form of an html table
-3. Dependencies - *findStudentById* method of the *student* class and the *find_student_info* method of the *students* class.
+3. Dependencies - *studentInfo.html* file and *studentInfo.js* file.
 4. State of the Implementation - Completed

 ###### Feature #5: Course Schedule
 1. Description - This feature allows students to view their course schedule.
-2. Implementation Strategy - The course schedule is stored in a database, student object is retrieved to display the course schedule.
-The schedule is displayed in a table format with information such as course name, number, days of class and time.
+2. Implementation Strategy - An array of registered courses corresponding to the user is requested from server and presented in the form of a table in the format of a course schedule
-3. Dependencies - *getRegisteredCourses* method in the *student* class and *get_reg_courses* method of the *students* class.
+3. Dependencies - *schedule.js* file and *schedule.html* file.
 4. State of the Implementation - Completed

-###### Feature #6: Detail page(Button)
+###### Feature #6: Professor Detail page
 1. Description - This feature allows students to view detailed information about a particular professor.
 2. Implementation Strategy - The professor information is stored in a database and retrieved to display on the detail page.
 The detail page displays information such as the professor's name, email, office , and department.
 3. Dependencies - *Professor* class